anthony-ng/anthony-ng.github.io/README.md

 (properties and methods) the tree should have.

 The view represents the "view" in MVC, and contains UI-related properties and methods.
-It MAY contain HTML, CSS, and references to the DOM, as well as references to the model, our tree.
+It MAY contain HTML, CSS, and references to the DOM, as well as a reference to the model, our tree.
 Our view represents the *user interface*, as well as the *event bindings* associated with the UI.

-Read through the test specs in the 'test/spec/view.spec.js' file to determine what features the view should have.
+Read through the test specs in the `test/spec/view.spec.js` file to determine what features the view should have.
 Note that you may have to write additional tests once your view is feature-complete!

 ## Releases